About

 James also has an established Landlord and Tenant practice, acting for both tenants and landlords.

-In the 2020 editions of the Legal 500 and Chambers & Partners James is described as “formidable” and a “dedicated practitioner with a lot of experience”.
+In the 2020 editions of the Legal 500 and Chambers & Partners James was described as “formidable” and a “dedicated practitioner with a lot of experience”.

 James is a member of the Housing Law Practitioners Association and sat on its Executive Committee between 2004 and 2011.
 James also chaired the Association’s Legal Aid Committee between 2004 and 2009.